-This course presents sufficient number theory and algebra to describe common cryptographic systems.
-Course topics include the German Engima machine, DES, the RSA cryptosystem, discrete logarithms, and the ElGamal cryptosystem.
-Students will use computer software to solve cryptography problems and will write their own software to handle some types of cryptography, cryptanalysis, etc. Mathematica may be used to solve some of the problems.
-Students will be asked to implement several cryptographic algorithms using C++ in Linux with the aid of the BigInt package.
-Some of these algorithm implementations might be done as group projects.
+This course presents sufficient number theory and finite field algebra to describe common cryptographic systems.
+Course topics include the German Engima machine, DES, AES, the RSA cryptosystem, discrete logarithms, the ElGamal cryptosystem, elliptic curve cryptography, quantum cryptography, and lattice-based cryptography.
+Students will use computer software to solve cryptography problems and will write their own software to handle some types of cryptography, do cryptanalysis, etc. using C++ and the bigint package in Linux.
 Common applications of cryptography such as key distribution, digital signatures, and cryptocurrencies will also be studied, as well as some of the methods of attacking cryptosystems.
-Prerequisites: CS 170 and CS 221.
+Prerequisites: CS-170 and CS-221.
 Three credits.